vilbur/AHK-TypingAidKomodoWordlists/README.md

 # TypingAidKomodoWordlists

+This script create wordlists for __[TypingAid](https://github.com/ManiacDC/TypingAid)__  based on Komodo abbreviations

 Quick backup of personal project

 ## This project needs to be reviewed